Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 **SNMPv3** adds security with encryption, authentication and message integrity check.

 The SNMP messages exchanged between the SNMP server and the SNMP agents should be on a separate **out-of-bound network**.
-Keeping the management packets separated from the data network improves security and prevent users to see this traffic.
+Keeping the management packets separated from the data network improves security and prevents users to see this traffic.

 ### SSH (Secure Shell)

-SSH is a protocol to create a channel between 2 computers or network devices and enable one device to control the other device.
+SSH is a protocol to create a secure channel between 2 computers or network devices and enable one device to control the other device.
 It was originally used in Unix, but it is now used in Windows as well as a text-based remote control method (Windows servers, routers, switches...).
 SSH2 fixes issues with SSH1, and uses Diffie-Hellman for key exchange.